• Skip to main content

 18th Century Jade Screen

-The 17th century Burgundian Library, exceptional for its vaulted, periwinkle-blue ceiling decorated with 13 biblical scenes.
-Walls and doors are decorated with 65 additional paintings.
+The 17th-century Burgundian Library, exceptional for its vaulted, periwinkle-blue ceiling decorated with 13 biblical scenes.
+The walls and doors are decorated with 65 additional paintings.

-The restored Cabinet Room consisting of lacquered panels, created for the Palazzo Riccasoli in Turin in the middle of the 18th century.
-Very few of these once numerous lacquered rooms have survived, though they were very fashionable in England, France, Portugal and Germany as well as in Italy.
+The restored Lacquer Room consisting of lacquered panels, created for the Palazzo Riccasoli in Turin in the middle of the 18th century.
+Very few of these once numerous lacquered rooms have survived, though they were very fashionable in England, France, Portugal, and Germany as well as in Italy.

 La Loggia Bedroom